harrisonlab/Metabarcoding_projects/ITS workflow.md

 	"*.\\.ssu" "*.\\.58"
 ```

-#### Returns ITS1 where fasta header matches ITS2, unique ITS1 and unique ITS2
+#### Return ITS1 where fasta header matches ITS2, unique ITS1 and unique ITS2

 ```shell
 mkdir -p $METAGENOMICS/data/$RUN/ITS/filtered